apache/kafka/README.md

 * `skipSigning`: skips signing of artifacts.
 * `testLoggingEvents`: unit test events to be logged, separated by comma.
 For example `./gradlew -PtestLoggingEvents=started,passed,skipped,failed test`.
 * `xmlSpotBugsReport`: enable XML reports for spotBugs.
 This also disables HTML reports as only one can be enabled at a time.
+* `maxTestRetries`: the maximum number of retries for a failing test case
+* `maxTestRetryFailures`: maximum number of test failures that are allowed before retrying is disabled

 ### Dependency Analysis ###